 From us here at World Vision to you, we wish you a happy holiday season with your loved ones.
 And we thank you for partnering with us to bring joy to children like these around the world.

-Christmas is around the corner, but for street children and child laborers, merriment is often chased away by frigid cold.
+Christmas is around the corner, but for children living on the streets and child laborers, merriment is often chased away by frigid cold.
 That’s why World Vision donors in Japan put their skills to good work making hats, scarves, and sweaters for children in need in Afghanistan.
 On Dec.
 17, 2017, Christmas came early for these kids when World Vision staff delivered the cozy handmade gifts from afar. (©2017 World Vision/photo by Narges Ghafary)

 World Vision’s community social workers and sponsorship staff deliver Christmas presents to the most vulnerable children near Chambarak in northeastern Armenia.
 Davit, 9, dreams of becoming a soccer player, and he couldn’t be happier to receive a “professional ball from Santa.” (©2017 World Vision)